datatribe-collective-oy/gdd-app/docs/containerisation.md

 1. **NGINX** - Reverse proxy and web server
 2. **FastAPI** - Backend API service
-3. **Streamlit** - Frontend user interface.
+3. **Streamlit** - Frontend user interface
-4. **Airflow** - Workflow orchestration for data processing.
+4. **Airflow** - Workflow orchestration for data processing
 5. **MinIO** - S3-compatible object storage service (included in the local `docker-compose` setup)

-All containers are defined in individual Dockerfiles and orchestrated using Docker Compose.
+Most of these containers are defined in individual Dockerfiles, and all are managed and orchestrated using Docker Compose.

 ## Container Details